margotin/test-doctrine/README.md

 # Doctrine Relations

-We have four tables:
+We have five tables:
 - User
 - Address
 - Article
 - Comment
+- Category

 *"Management rules"* :
 - Each User has exactly one Address.
 (Each Address has exactly one User)
 - Each User can have many Article.
 (Each Article has one User)
 - Each Article can have many Comment.
+(Each Comment has one Article)
-(Each Comment can have many Article)
+- Each Article can have many Category.
+(Each Category can have many Article)

 ### Relations
 1. **OneToOne**